FREQUENTLY ASKED QUESTIONS

 After the success of both 'Till The Rivers All Run Dry' and 'Makin' Believe', what happened to the other songs Jon recorded for Decca Records at the same time?

 There were plans for an album to be released shortly after the single but Decca Records sold out to Polygram shortly after and, the new label decided not to keep a 'Country' division.
 The 'Country' catalogue was sold, however, Jon obtained the rights to the five tracks that he had recorded for Decca at the time and later included them on an album that was released in 1984 entitled 'Goin' Back'.

 Who are the backing singers on 'Till The Rivers All Run Dry' and 'Makin' Believe'?

 Jon's good friend Clodagh Rodgers and her sister Lavinia.

 How did Jon make it so big in Malta of all places?

 It was mainly due to the BBC and its 'British Overseas' network programmes.
 Presenter, David Allan placed Jon's double A-side single 'Till The Rivers All Run Dry'/'Makin' Believe' top of his play list.
 A British Forces radio station in Valletta then picked up on the record and did the same.
-This was then followed by Vince Laus of Radio Malta who went on to promote the record together with plenty of coverage in the press - 'Malta News' / 'Times of Malta'.
+Subsequently, Vince Laus of Radio Malta then went on to promote the record too, which was backed up with plenty of coverage in the national press - 'Malta News' / 'Times of Malta'.

 Why were 'Country Fever' asked to appear on the RCA tour in 1969?

-Country Fever were of course the only non-RCA recording artists to be included.
-Besides the fact of being the No.1 British Country Music band of the time, they were asked to back two of the US artists on the tour - Connie Smith and Nat Stuckey + they also had their own spot on the show.
+Country Fever were the only non-RCA recording artists to be included.
+Throughout 1969 they had toured with and backed many overseas artistes and due to their expertise in this field, they were added to the tour to back two of the US artistes on the bill - Connie Smith and Nat Stuckey + they also had their own spot on the show.

 Has Jon got any CD's available?